A measure for adiabatic contributions to quantum transitions: Alternative measures

+In many cases it will be of interest to boil down the set of functions $f_n$ defined in \eref{pop_dot_no_phase} into just a single number, to quantify the contribution of adiabaticity to a given state transition.
+In the main article, we have concentrated on the temporal integral $T_X(t)= \int_0^t dt' f_X (t')$ of solely the function $f_X$ pertaining to a target site $X$.

-We now further proceed to reach a single number to quantify adiabatic transitions between basis states using the $t_n(t)$.
-Several variants will be possible and the best choice may depend on the type of quantum dynamics for which one intends to characterise adiabaticity.
-We shall explore the following two options. \ssection{Variant 1}
+Other variants will be possible and the best choice may depend on the type of quantum dynamics for which one intends to characterise adiabaticity.
+Another option could be

-The expression shall give unity if a system makes a transition from one state $\ket{a}$ into a second state $\ket{b}$ entirely due to adiabatic following of a single eigenstate.
+which also takes into account potential intermediate transitions that the state has to evolve through before reaching $X$.
+This could be passage through the other monomers in the chain, for the examples in Fig.~2 of the main article.
+The expression \bref{totcrit_1} gives $K$ if a system makes a transition from one state $\ket{a}$ into a second state $\ket{b}$ through $K-2$ additional intermediate states entirely due to adiabatic following of a single eigenstate.
 It does treat transitions between all basis states $\ket{n}$ on equal footing and provides a time-averaged result for the entire duration $t$ of interest.

-However owing to the modulus, \bref{totcrit_1} also treats transitions \emph{into} some state equivalent to transitions \emph{out of} that state, which can be problem in some cases as demonstrated shortly.
-That problem is remedied by \ssection{Variant 2}
+However owing to the modulus, \bref{totcrit_1} also treats transitions \emph{into} some state equivalent to transitions \emph{out of} that state, which gives undesired results when some fast temporal changes in the Hamiltonian cause rapid oscillatory transitions back and forth between states, which average out in the dynamics but would add up in \eref{totcrit_1}, as demonstrated in \fref{fig_five_cradles}.